sunnybhawsar/We3dx/view/README.md

 # We3dx

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was implemented with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Development server